haiphucnguyen/mycollab2/mycollab-app-premium/src/main/installer-resources/README.md

 * [Premium] Allow adding the new assignment in calendar view
 * [Premium] The new Hourly weekly report
 * Change the template engine from Velocity to Freemarker
-* Allow customizing the report fields
+* Allow customizing the report fieldMetas
 * Externalize more strings for localization
 * Reduce the SQL queries in schedule task by caching objects
 * Support German language (Contributor: Marco Gantenbein)